Raniz85/raniz.blog/src/posts/us-exit-documents/index.md

 Both the CRM and the chat are too simple to suit our needs.
 If you use only the document storage and editors it's a solid choice &mdash; if you can figure out which package to get...

+{% alert %}
+With Ascensio System SIA being a shell company for the Russian New Communication Technologies that [sells software to the Russian ministry of defense](https://www.reddit.com/r/BuyFromEU/comments/1j7zlf2/onlyoffice_is_obfuscating_its_russian_ownership/), we are not interested in any services built on OnlyOffice.{% endalert %}

 ## Proton for business